-Web applications are created and managed according to the same principle as online surveys.
+Web applications are created and managed according to the same principle as web forms.

-Until the Web application is published, the changes cannot be seen by the end user.
+Until the Web application is published, changes are not exposed to end users.

 You can include charts in Web applications.
 To do this, use the drop-down list of charts in the task bar to select the type of chart to be inserted.